Nutcracker

 A large banner was lifted by a crane to announce the new ride for 2026 at an event in October 2025.
 Photo: S. Dustman

-In addition to being decorated to match the Biergarten, one of the ride’s two exits will empty right into the German-inspired dining area which opened in 2019.
+In addition to being decorated to match the Biergarten, the ride’s exit empties out directly into the German-inspired dining area which opened in 2019.

-The ride itself stands 105 feet tall and swings guests up to 135 feet, higher than any ride on the South Midway.
+The ride itself measures 105 feet tall and swings guests up to 135 feet, higher than any ride on the South Midway.
 Like other S&S rides, the Nutcracker is air powered and requires a 7,500 gallon tank.
+S&S began manufacturing this ride model in 2004 and offers the ride in five sizes.
+Lagoon’s is one of the biggest.

 MORE LAGOON HISTORY